-Luckily, we’ve put together a list of 20 essential tips on how to be professional at work.
+Luckily, we’ve put together a list of 20 essential tips that includes office etiquette advice on how to be professional at work.

 1. Be respectful

 Even if you think your supervisor is a complete idiot who doesn’t deserve their position, you should avoid ever voicing your opinion in a professional environment.
-Badmouthing them will only make you look immature, unprofessional and maybe even a little jealous – which is something you don’t want to be perceived as.
+Badmouthing them will only make you look immature, is bad office etiquette, unprofessional, and maybe even a little jealous – which is something you don’t want to be perceived as.